DataWorks-NC/quality-of-life-dashboard/README.md

 `sed -i '' "s_require('rest');_require('rest/browser.js');_" node_modules/mapbox/lib/client.js`.

+You'll then need to populate `private.js` in the `data/config` directory, following the instructions in https://github.com/DataWorks-NC/durham-quality-of-life-data/blob/master/README.md.

+Then run

 ```bash`
 npm run build
 npm start
 ```

+You should now be able to access the dashboard locally at http://127.0.0.1:3000/.

-The Dashboard should launch in your default web browser with a live reload server.
-To build the site for production, run `npm run build` and copy the `public` folder contents to your web server.
+To build the site for production, see Deployment, below, and the Tehnical Infrastructure Manual.

 ## Customizing the Dashboard